Welcome to my comprehensive guide on how to punish a sub effectively.

 Withdrawal of dominance

 Withdrawal of dominance should not be a punishment.
 Power exchange dynamics depend on maintaining a strong connection and, really, punishing a sub is about reaffirming that dynamic.
-Withdrawing dominance is likely to have the exact opposite effect.
+Withdrawing dominance is in fact likely to have the exact opposite effect.

 So, how to punish a sub?